PirateGrunt/raw/README.md

-RPM2014
+Introduction to R for Actuaries
 =======

-Instruction materials, data and source code for the R workshop at the 2014 RPM seminar
+Instruction materials, data and source code for the R workshop at some CAS event.